 Neurofeedback focuses on retraining the brain, for example, reversing the frontal brainwave asymmetry, with the goal of producing an enduring change that does not require people to remain on medication indefinitely.
 Training often requires about 20 to 22 sessions.

-Written by D. Corydon Hammond, PhD , Professor & Psychologist, Physical Medicine & Rehabilitation University of Utah School of Medicine.
+*Note: D. Corydon Hammond, PhD is a Professor & Psychologist, of Physical Medicine & Rehabilitation University of Utah School of Medicine.